Making Sense of the Legal Technology Market in Australia

 (Human and machine, finding ways to work together in harmony *cue romantic music*)

 The increased use of technology is having clear flow-on effects.
 Law Schools are offering electives aimed at increasing digital literacy, and advanced technological aptitude is quickly becoming a pre-requisite for legal employment.
-In my role at Dovetail, I speak with lawyers daily and it has become apparent that lawyers are seeing technology’s impact on the evolution of the industry.
+At Dovetail, we speak with lawyers daily and it has become apparent that lawyers are seeing technology’s impact on the evolution of the industry.

 Put simply, Legal Technology has become a necessity in driving efficiencies within any legal team, often automating repetitive and routine tasks and allowing more time for lawyers to focus on more complex legal issues.
 You never see characters on Suits performing data entry/contract review/discovery for hours on end, and thankfully, this is becoming more and more rare in the real world.

-Having recently attended the ACC Conference in Perth and Sydney, both heavily focused on technological innovation, as well as attending a seminar by a leading authority on Artificial Intelligence, Andrew Harris – a professional engineer with Laing O’Rourke and an academic at University of Sydney (you should see his videos showing his team ‘teaching’ new AI / robots and how quickly the new technology ‘learns’), I felt that it was time that I had a look at what technology products are being used and are readily available in Australia.
+After attending a recent seminar by a leading authority on Artificial Intelligence, Andrew Harris – a professional engineer with Laing O’Rourke and an academic at University of Sydney (you should see his videos showing his team ‘teaching’ new AI / robots and how quickly the new technology ‘learns’), we felt that it was time to take look at what technology products are being used and are readily available in Australia.

 Whilst many companies are attempting to create their own legal tech, in my experience many come full circle and buy an ‘off the shelf’ product in the end.
 A majority of internal company systems being developed are mostly aimed at templated contract terms, risk assessment scores, and ‘traffic light’ type systems to determine best use of inhouse counsel attention.